wormholer/KAP-manual/en/install/check_env.en.md

 #### **check-ports.sh**

-Detect the ports used by KAP if they are available.
+Detect the ports would be used by KAP if they are available.

 #### **check-snappy.sh**